Blogs & News

 Social media has enhanced the opportunity for everyone to voice their opinions on a diverse range of subjects.
 But an employer does have at its disposal mechanisms to counter the publishing of content on social media by their employees that may be detrimental to it, even where this occurs outside of work or does not directly involve work matters.

-In 2015, Gaynor challenged this decision, claiming that his comments were protected by the implied constitutional right of freedom of political communication.
-While he was initially successful in his claim, the Full Court of the Federal Court’s recent decision upheld the ADF’s right to sack Gaynor over his extreme social media comments.
-The regulation used by the ADF to dismiss Gaynor was found not to be designed to control freedom of communications, but rather was directed at the suitability of individuals to remain as officers of the ADF.
+In 2015, the Reservist challenged this decision, claiming that his comments were protected by the implied constitutional right of freedom of political communication.
+While he was initially successful in his claim, the Full Court of the Federal Court’s recent decision upheld the ADF’s right to sack him over his extreme social media comments.
+The regulation used by the ADF to dismiss the Reservist was found not to be designed to control freedom of communications but rather was directed at the suitability of individuals to remain as officers of the ADF.
 The Court also ruled that in any event the implied freedom of political communication was only a limitation on the exercise of legislative power, and did not apply to all terminations resulting from inappropriate social media comments.

 While most employers do not operate under these types of regulations, employers are able to act with respect to social media comments that affect their interests, just as the ADF could act to protect its interests.